akshayprasad/Python_basics/README.md

         print("This is a message inside the class.")
 ```

-<h3>Now the variable "myobjectx" holds an object of the class "MyClass" that contains the variable and the function defined within the class called "MyClass".</h3>
+<p>Now the variable "myobjectx" holds an object of the class "MyClass" that contains the variable and the function defined within the class called "MyClass".</p>

 ### Accessing Object Variables